param-mehta/Product_Category_Classification_using_Multi-modal_network/README.md

 The original tabular dataset can be found<a href='https://www.kaggle.com/datasets/PromptCloudHQ/flipkart-products'> here</a>.

 ## Approach
-I built individual models for both image and text and then built a separate multi-modal network.The preprocessing in the latter is consistent with the individual models.
+I built individual models for both image and text and then built a separate multi-modal network.
+The preprocessing in the latter is consistent with the individual models.
 The metric used to evaluate the performance is F1 Score (micro average), since the dataset is imbalanced.
 Cross validation scheme used is a simple hold-out based validation.

 <hr>

-### 1.Only Text Model
+### 1. Only Text Model
 <b>Cleaning</b> - Removing special characters, punctuations, stopwords.
 Lemmatizing using WordNetLemmatizer.

 <b>Word Embeddings</b> - Pre-trained Glove Embeddings of 100 dimensions.
 The Embedding Layer was freezed during training.